Unveiling the Power of Big Data and Data Analytics

 Data Visualization: Presenting the data in graphical formats to aid in understanding and decision-making.

-Tools for Data Analytics Link to heading
+Tools for Data Analytics

-1. Apache Hadoop: Link to heading
+1. Apache Hadoop:

-2. Apache Spark: Link to heading
+2. Apache Spark:

-3. Tableau: Link to heading
+3. Tableau:

-4. Python and R: Link to heading
+4. Python and R:

-5. SQL Databases: Link to heading
+5. SQL Databases:

-6. NoSQL Databases: Link to heading
+6. NoSQL Databases:

 For unstructured data, NoSQL databases like MongoDB, Cassandra, and Couchbase offer more flexibility than traditional SQL databases.